 I begged for the recipe and now you lucky kids get to try them too!
 I love them because they have 2 full tablespoons of yeast and are SO fluffy and light.
 The flavor is just amazing.
 My Aunt Shirley uses Crisco in her recipe, but if that’s not your thing, I’m sure butter would work too.
 The shortening makes them SOOO soft though, and I used butter-flavored Crisco, so no flavor sacrifices.

-Check out some step by step photos below the recipe.
+Pull them out of the oven when they are a nice golden brown all over the top!
 If you make these, I’d love to see them!
 Tag #TheFoodCharlatan on Instagram!

 Aunt Shirley’s Famous Dinner Rolls (and a Bun in the Oven Announcement!)Makes 24 rolls adjust servings